-Augmented Reality in Advertising: is Your Business Ready?
+Augmented Reality Advertising: Is Your Business Ready?

-To prepare for augmented reality in marketing, first, define clear goals, understand the challenges, and know exactly how you will use the technology.
+To prepare for augmented reality in marketing, you should define clear goals, understand the challenges, and know exactly how you will use the technology.

-While it may be tempting to get onboard with the trend before it picks up too much speed, it will pay to ask first if your business is ready to exploit AR as a way to stimulate interest in your brand, services, or products.
+It may be tempting to get onboard with the trend before it picks up too much speed.
+But it’s a good idea to first ask if your business is ready to employ AR as a way to stimulate interest in your brand, services or products.

-Three Things to Explore Before Implementing AR
+3 Questions to Answer Before Implementing AR

 - Why will you use augmented reality in advertising and marketing?
 What goals are you going to achieve?